Join for FREE

 [edit] Distribution

-Generally common and widespread over much of range.
-Breeds in Britain north to central Scotland, and from Iberia and France east to about 50 degrees east in Russia, also in Iran, Turkmenistan and Pakistan.
+Generally common and widespread over much of its range; scarce, but increasing, on the northern fringes of its range.
+Breeds in Britain north to central Scotland, and from France east to about 50 degrees east in Russia, also in the Caucasus, Iran and southwesternmost Turkmenistan.
 In the north found in coastal and southern parts of Norway and Sweden, Poland and the Baltic States.
-Occurs south to the north Mediterranean coast from southern Spain to Greece and Turkey and also found in the Caucasus.
+Occurs south to the north Mediterranean coast from southern France to Greece and Turkey.

 Resident throughout range with only short-distance dispersal but may move further in the east as a result of more severe winter weather.
-Vagrants have been recorded in Ireland and Finland, Malta and the Balearics.
+Vagrants have been recorded in Ireland, Finland, Malta and the Balearics.

 [edit] Taxonomy